Old-school Japanese director who worked for many years making b-movies for Nikkatsu covering the usual pulp entertainment of action,

 movie, and too chaotic in style to be a dream.

-An artsy, musical fairy-tale with a complex Shakesperean plot, random artistic absurdities and surreal, colorful sets.
+An artsy, musical fairy-tale with a complex Shakespearean plot, random artistic absurdities and surreal, colorful sets.
 The raccoons are strange creatures

 that party every night, the king is jealous of his son's beauty and wants to kill him, the prince falls for the raccoon princess, an assassin monk is captured

-by people who think he is a raccoon and who want to eat him, etc. Stagey, amazingly colorful sets that sometimes consist of real objects mixed with sketches,
+by people who think he is a raccoon and who want to eat him, etc. Stagy, amazingly colorful sets that sometimes consist of real objects mixed with sketches,

 theatrical dances and movements, random imagery, characters can suddenly break into a rap song or dance with pots on their butts that look like the men's